 God loves diversity.
 He does not use a cookie-cutter to stamp out the same pattern of gifts.
 Diversity has its underpinning in God Himself.
 He makes Christians wonderfully different from each other.
 A choir is one but has at least four sections: bass, tenor, alto, and soprano.
-Each contributes to a unity of beautiful music.
+Each contributes to the unity of beautiful music.
 This is more beautiful than a choir of all sopranos.
-There are many members in the choir but there is only one conductor.
+There are many members in the choir, but there is only one conductor.
 A football team with uniformity of all guards is not very exciting or effective.
 The Christian does not have anything to say about whether he plays guard or quarterback.

 Spiritual gifts do not indicate merit or spirituality.
-We do not have a gift because we are better than someone else or because we have had a certain kind of experience.
+We do not have a gift because we are better than someone else or have had a certain kind of experience.
 None of us earns or deserves a gift.
 It is something we discover and use.
 We cannot say, “What a great person I am because I have a such-and-such gift.”
 What gifts we possess reside in the sovereign decision of God the Trinity.